 Informal Conference and Hearing

 The SCWCC will schedule an informal conference to determine the benefits you should receive for your disability.
 If your claim is disputed or the amount offered is not reasonable, you may appeal the decision and request a hearing before the Commission.
-Your attorney can represent you in this hearing and help you to get fair benefits.
+Your attorney can represent you in this hearing.